Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Geometric medians

 In Figure \ref{fig:robustness} we illustrate the robustness of the Wasserstein geometric median up to its breakdown point of $50\%$ \cite{FKJ}.
 We take random input matrices as above, with $n=d=20$ and $[\lambda_{\min}, \lambda_{\max}] = [1,10]$, and compute their barycenter and approximate median ($\varepsilon=1$).
 We then perturb a fraction ($20\%$, $45\%$, and $55\%$ for our figure) of the matrices by multiplying them by a constant greater than $1$.
 The $x$-axis of the plot shows the size of the perturbation while the $y$-axis gives the distance of the original barycenter and median to the barycenter and median of this new, perturbed dataset.

 We also implemented Euclidean GD for this geometric median problem; plots are omitted for brevity since the results are similar to those for the barycenter (c.f.\ Section~\ref{scn:bures_gd_numerics}) in that Euclidean GD depends much more heavily on parameter tuning.
-Note also that Euclidean GD does not come with convergence guarantees for this problem since it is non-convex in the Euclidean geometry.
+Note also that Euclidean GD does not come with global convergence guarantees for this problem since it is non-convex in the Euclidean geometry.

-{\bf Acknowledgments.} \\ We are grateful to Victor-Emmanuel Brunel, Tyler Maunu, Pablo Parrilo, and Philippe Rigollet for stimulating conversations.
-We also thank Pablo Parrilo for pointing out that Bures-Wasserstein barycenters have an SDP formulation (Appendix~\ref{scn:sdp}).
+{\bf Acknowledgments.} \\ We are grateful to Victor-Emmanuel Brunel, Tyler Maunu, Pablo Parrilo, and Philippe Rigollet for stimulating conversations, and particularly to Aleksey Kroshnin for bringing the flaw in the previous version of Theorem~\ref{thm:bures_avg_case} to our attention.
+We also thank Pablo Parrilo for pointing out that Bures--Wasserstein barycenters have an SDP formulation (Appendix~\ref{scn:sdp}).

 JA was supported by NSF Graduate Research Fellowship 1122374 and a TwoSigma PhD fellowship.
 SC and AS were supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.